tanimislam/nprstuff/docs/README.rst

             --debug            If chosen, run freshair.py in debug mode.
 Useful for debugging :)

    -  ``freshair_crontab.py`` downloads an NPR Fresh Air episode on a given weekday.
-It should be called by a cron job that should be run every weekday.
+It should be called by a cron job run every weekday.

    -  ``freshair_fix_crontab.py`` tries to re-download NPR Fresh Air episodes that may be incomplete – defined as shorter than 30